3m5/coco/README.md

 +use ES6 standard - precompiled by babel

-this framework is a npm module, use
+this framework is a <a href="https://www.npmjs.com/package/3m5-coco" target="npm">npm module</a>, use

 npm install 3m5-coco